KhaliliMahdi/khalilimahdi.github.io/_pages/about.md

 **2024**

-* New paper titled "[Imposing Fairness Constraints in Synthetic Data Generation]" is accepted in the 27th International Conference on Artificial Intelligence and Statistics (AISTATS).
+* New paper titled "[Imposing Fairness Constraints in Synthetic Data Generation](https://github.com/KhaliliMahdi/khalilimahdi.github.io/edit/master/_pages/about.md)" is accepted in the 27th International Conference on Artificial Intelligence and Statistics (AISTATS).

 * Recieved Grant from college of engineering to build safe, robust, and interpretable AI models for large-scale systems.